-Over the years NFPS Ltd have provided training and consultancy to a wide range of industry sectors including: NHS, care, education (schools and colleges), local authorities, security agencies, housing associations, probations service area, charities and police and prison personnel.
+Over the years NFPS Ltd has provided training and consultancy to a wide range of industry sectors including NHS, care, education (schools and colleges), local authorities, security agencies, housing associations, probations service area, charities and police and prison personnel.

 All training is delivered to National Awarding Body Standards and as a Pearson Centre of many years standing NFPS Ltd delivers specific BTEC qualifications in physical intervention, conflict resolution and risk management and assessment, which allow us to deliver a structured approach to learning and development which provides good evidence for audit and investigative purposes if required.

 NFPS Ltd’s training was initially legally audited by Earnly Money, Barrister at Law and legal input has also been provided by: Michal Mansfield QC, Professor Gary Slapper LLB (London), LLM (London), PGCE (Manchester), PhD (London), John Wadham: Solicitor and Human Rights expert, Chair of the UK’s NPM and Associate at Doughty Street Chambers and Eric Baskind – LLB (Hons), LLM, MCIArb, FRSA, FHEA.

 Mark Dawes (founder of NFPS Ltd) is also an Expert Witness on the use of physical force and all training provided is contextualised within UK statute and common law and there is regular input from legal professionals.